publiclab/plots2/doc/TESTING.md

 Run all basic rails tests with `rake test`.
 This is **no longer required for submitting pull requests** (see [Pull Requests](#pull-requests), below), and to confirm you have a working local environment.

 `rake test:all` runs **all** tests.
-This includes Jasmine client-side tests and Solr-dependent tests.
+This includes Jasmine client-side tests and Solr-dependent tests -- not recommended for everybody!

 ## Pull Requests